-- 93. Section 9ZI(3) states that a TSN must be in writing and must specify the works which are to stop, explain why the TSN has been issued, and state that contravention of the TSN would be an offence. - 94.
+- 98. Section 9ZI(3) states that a TSN must be in writing and must specify the works which are to stop, explain why the TSN has been issued, and state that contravention of the TSN would be an offence. - 99.
 Section 9ZI(4)-(5) regulates the arrangements for serving a TSN.
 The TSN must be displayed on the monument, or nearby if display on the monument might cause damage.
+The TSN must also specify the date on which it is first displayed.
 In addition, the Welsh Ministers may serve a TSN on the person carrying out the works or causing them to be carried out, or on a person who has an interest in the monument or land.
 The TSN takes effect when the copy is first displayed on, or near, the monument.
-Section 56 of the 1979 Act applies to the service of the TSN. - 95.
+Section 56 of the 1979 Act applies to the service of the TSN. - 100.
 Section 9ZI(7) states that the TSN ceases to have effect after a period of 28 days, or a shorter period that may be specified in the TSN.
 Section 9ZI(8) allows the Welsh Ministers to withdraw the TSN before the end of the 28-day period (or any shorter period specified).
 Section 9ZI(9) prohibits the issue of a further TSN in relation to the same works unless the Welsh Ministers have taken some other enforcement action in relation to the contravention, such as the service of an enforcement notice or the obtaining of an injunction under section 9ZM.

-96. 9ZJ Temporary stop notice: power of entry
+101. 9ZJ Temporary stop notice: power of entry

-Section 9ZJ allows the Welsh Ministers to authorise a person in writing to enter land to ascertain whether a TSN should be served, to place or remove a TSN, to determine if a TSN has been complied with, and to consider a claim for compensation.
+Section 9ZJ allows the Welsh Ministers to authorise a person in writing to enter land to ascertain whether a TSN should be served, to place a TSN, to determine if a TSN has been complied with, and to consider a claim for compensation.
 The authorised person may only enter the land at a reasonable time and does not require the explicit authority of the owner.

-97. 9ZK Temporary stop notice: offence
+102. 9ZK Temporary stop notice: offence